core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 ## Version -02 to -03 ## {#sec-02-03}

 * Distinction between authentication credential and public key.

+* Fixed processing of informative response at the client, when Group OSCORE is used.

 * Discussed scenarios with pre-configured address/port and Token value.